 Some of us get 8 hours of sleep and are still dragging, while some wake up feeling refreshed after less than 5 hours of snoozing.
 This begs the question: how much sleep do you really need?
 How can you find the magic number that restores and energizes you?

-Your age, your health, your physical activity levels, and medications all influence the amount of sleep your body demands.
+Your age, your health, your physical activity levels, and your medications all influence the amount of sleep your body demands.
 Let’s explore the general recommendations from the brightest in health, then help you determine if you need a little extra.

+Is 6 hours of sleep enough?
 How much sleep is recommended?

 The Center for Disease Control (CDC) and the National Sleep Foundation agree that how much sleep you need changes as you age.
 To determine how much sleep each age group should be getting, sleep experts and panelists pored over validated research and evidence, ultimately reaching a consensus on recommended sleep times.